 In civil-law systems, the parties to an agreement are generally allowed to limit their liability for any loss or damage caused by an associate to whom the performance of an obligation or the exercise of a right arising from a contractual obligation is delegated.
 However, the majority view is that such clauses do not exclude the liability of the associate himself (based on tort, etc.).

 In summary, it seems that clauses limiting damages owed by third parties tend to be more effective under common law.

 The above explanations demonstrate that the general concepts regarding how contractual limitations of damages can be agreed, how they are interpreted, who bears the burden of proving such limitations, and the consequences of such limitations are similar even in diverse legal traditions.

 On the other hand, the enforceability of contractual limitations on damages varies quite heavily between the common-law and the civil-law traditions.
 While the common-law system tends to apply a reasonableness test, civil-law countries generally focus on the degree of fault and consider agreements purporting to exclude liability for unlawful intent and gross negligence in advance to be ineffective.
 This difference is crucial for the availability of several forms of contractual limitations on damages.

 Differences in the approach towards contractual limitations on damages emerge in almost all forms of such limitations on damages that have been assessed above.

-Liquidated damages and penalty clauses are generally permissible in civil law systems, with the caveat that excessive penalties may be reduced by courts.
-On the other hand, penalty clauses, to the extent they provide for a monetary charge unrelated to the actual harm, are considered ineffective in the common law tradition.
+Liquidated damages and penalty clauses are generally permissible in civil-law systems, with the caveat that excessive penalties may be reduced by courts.
+On the other hand, penalty clauses, to the extent that they provide for a monetary charge unrelated to the actual harm, are considered ineffective in the common-law tradition.

 A further possibility that should be taken into consideration are clauses that modify the liability with regard to other aspects, such as the statutory limitation periods, which may have the same effect as contractual limitations on damages.